levxn/Image_downscaling_HPC/README.md

-This is a C implementation of parallelising the process of image downscaling task.
+This is a C implementation of parallelising (using Openmp) the process of image downscaling task.